Getting a new dog is exciting for any family, but how do you know that a specific breed — like a cockapoo — is right for you?

 All in all, a cockapoo will give you less work than many other breeds, but you will still need to brush and trim his coat occasionally.
 So be sure to buy a good brush.
 And unless you plan to hire a professional groomer, you’ll need to purchase clippers, too.

 Is a cockapoo hypoallergenic?
 You might see them described that way; they aren’t.
 But the fact that they shed less hair than other breeds means that they are more suitable for people worried about allergies.

 Why do the dogs often look so different from each other?
 Because both cocker spaniels and poodles come in multiple colors, including black.

 Finding a dog

-If you plan to buy a cockapoo puppy, work with a responsible cockapoo breeder and not a puppy mill.
-You also can search for cockapoos using Petfinder or cockapoo rescue groups like Cockapoo Rescue or Poo-Mix Rescue.
+If you plan to buy one, work with a responsible cockapoo breeder and not a puppy mill.
+You also adopt a dog by searching for cockapoos using Petfinder or cockapoo rescue groups like Cockapoo Rescue or Poo-Mix Rescue.

 *DogsBestLife.com participates in the Chewy Associates Program, an affiliate advertising program designed to let our site earn fees by linking to Chewy.com.